stoeps13/connections-doc/source/admin/install/t_install_cluster.md

         -   Windows: startNode.bat
 3. Copy the installation files to the system that hosts the Deployment Manager.

+    !!! note
-    **Note:** Ensure that the directory path that you enter contains no spaces.
+    Ensure that the directory path that you enter contains no spaces.

 4. From the Installation Manager directory, run the file to start the Installation Manager and add the repository to it as follows: